salochinYom/ts/README.md

     conda activate <env name from step 2.>
     ```

-* Navigate to the lomap folder
+* Navigate to the ts folder

 * Install
     ```